rrabadan/b2bH-vlq/README.md

 This will:
 - Create a virtual environment automatically
 - Install the main package (`b2bH-vlq`) and its dependencies
-- Install the workspace member `hepkit` from the `packages/anaheptools` submodule
 - Install development tools (if using `--dev` flag)

 ## Usage